thiagocapuano/waves-documentation/en/technical-details/data-structures.md

 Alias is a UTF-8 string with the following constraints:

 * It contains from 4 to 30 UTF-8 characters
+* It can contain characters only from the following alphabet: `-.0123456789@_abcdefghijklmnopqrstuvwxyz`
 * It cannot contain '\n' or any leading/trailing whitespaces

 ### Proof